Skeet Ulrich and Marisol Nichols Are Leaving Riverdale

 Lev Radin/Pacific Press/LightRocket via Getty Images

-"Part of life in Riverdale — and part of growing up — is saying goodbye to people," he told TVLine.
+"Part of life in Riverdale — and part of growing up — is saying goodbye to people," he said in a statement to E!
+News.
 "I'm grateful to Skeet and Marisol for their incredible work on the show these last four years, and we all wish them well on their future endeavors.
 F.P. and Hermione will never be far from our hearts.
 And, of course, they're always welcome back in Riverdale."

 Stay pop cultured with E!
 News Tuesday - Saturday at 7am in the UK only on E!